 And we can’t forget about the Jaguar Land Rover I-Pace to the VW I.D.
 Crozz.
 Chinese companies, such as SF Motors, NIO, and Byton also want a piece of the action.

-This means a crowded marketplace for Rivian, but one it hopes to dominate.
+Competition from China means a crowded marketplace for Rivian, but one it hopes to dominate.

 Carving Out a Market Niche

 But the real work may involve convincing this crowd to buy into Rivian’s all-electric pickup truck, the R1T.
-For better or worse, the company’s appealing to a very different demographic than the traditional construction working, hay baling crowd.
+For better or worse, the company’s appeal to a very different demographic than the traditional construction working, hay baling crowd.

 Priced like a Range Rover, the Rivian R1T will target customers who care about the environment and don’t mind getting muddy.
-With features like a gear hatch that can fit snowboards and golf clubs, Rivian may be on to something.
+With features like a luggage hatch that can fit snowboards and golf clubs, Rivian may be on to something.